-4) Conduct Profile and Specification Maintenance
+4) Conduct Profile, Extension and Specification Maintenance

-Occasionally, a profile may need to be changed in order to meet the evolving needs of the community.
-If a previously Verified or Accredited profile is changed, in order for it to maintain its verified or accredited status, it must go through the original process and be submitted to the Project Group for review and approval.
+Occasionally, a profile or extension may need to be changed in order to meet the evolving needs of the community.
+If a previously approved and published profile is significantly changed, it must go through the original process and be submitted to the TAB for review and approval.

-An Project Group or PSC may identify bugs or changes that need to be made to a specification as a by-product of reviewing and testing profiles.
+A Project Group or PSC may identify bugs or changes that need to be made to a specification as a by-product of reviewing and testing profiles or extensions.
 If the change required to address a bug report results in no functional change to the document, then an update to the base specification is produced and published as quickly as possible.

-Both the Project Group and the PSC are also responsible for suggesting updates to exisiting specifications and the addition of new services for specifications.
+Both the Project Group and the PSC are also responsible for suggesting updates to existing specifications and the addition of new services for specifications.
 Task Forces are created to carry out the development work for services and/or specification updates.
-A TAB will vote will be conducted on updates.
+The TAB will vote will be conducted on updates.